hamlet-io/docs/blog/2021-01-13-template-deploys.md

     :::info
     The baseline deployment here is just to setup the the data bucket if you are using a new hamlet
     :::

-    ```bash
-    hamlet deploy run-deployments -u baseline -u glue-db
-    ```

-    The deployment will run and execute the template in your AWS account

 5. Once that has completed lets have a look at what was deployed